Rutherglen: Newfield

 Lying directly south of Burnhill, Newfield is a neighbourhood also adjoining Bankhead (Rutherglen) and Toryglen and King's Park (Glasgow) – the boundary with the city is difficult to observe from ground level as it involves houses backing onto one another right up to the border in most places; however, as it is a major administrative divide it is clearly marked on maps, with the street names also changing, e.g. Newfield Place becomes Ardnahoe Avenue.
 There are limited amenities including a pub, and small grassed areas are dotted around between the housing.

 The burn flowing through the area provided power to industries in times past, mostly on Cathcart Road, including the Avonbank, Westburn and Burnside weaving factories, the Cathkin Laundry (1894 to 2013), previously the site of a curling pond opened in 1881 (probably linked to the Carmunnock & Rutherglen Curling Club which still competes today, though not locally based) plant nurseries including Glenroyal – now a small social housing development – and the Cathkin Bakery, the production facility for Nairn's (oatcakes and biscuits) until 1978.
 There was a Newfield House and sawmill, although the largest mansion in the area in times past was Muirbank House – this is long gone, but a pair of cottages from the same era survive almost hidden in woodland amidst far newer housing.

-Falling almost entirely within the Newfield and Bankhead areas is a small modern (c.
-2003) residential estate of Westhouse, which keeps the green theme from Glasgow and Rutherglen with gardens throughout.
-It was built in a former quarry, recalled in the names of the nearby street Quarryknowe and in the 'Old Quarry Bar' on Cathcart Road, although the pub (in one of the few tenement buildings to survive the redevelopment of this sector of the town) is located further east towards Main Street – favoured by Rangers F.C. supporters and themed on the club, it is also close to the local Orange Hall, the 20 District Club.
-Nearby (at today's Mill Court flats) was Farie Street School (built 1875), latterly re-titled as St Columbkille's RC Primary from 1957 until its new buildings opened in Clincarthill in 1969; The Farie Street building was demolished in 1971.
+Falling within the Newfield and Bankhead areas is Westhouse, a small 2000s residential estate.
+It was built in parts of a former quarry, recalled in the names of the nearby street Quarryknowe and in the 'Old Quarry Bar' on Cathcart Road, although the pub – favoured by Rangers F.C. supporters and themed on the club – is located further east towards Main Street.
+Located on the ground floor of one of the few tenement buildings to survive the redevelopment of this sector of the town, the Quarry Bar is also close to the local Orange Hall, the 20 District Club.
+The rest of the quarry itself is now occupied by a trading estate, tenants including a non-profit community-focused bicycle repair and retail business.

+Nearby is the site of Farie Street School (built 1875), latterly re-titled as St Columbkille's RC Primary from 1957 until its new buildings opened in Clincarthill in 1969; the Farie Street building was demolished in 1971 with the Mill Court housing estate soon built in its place.
+One block further south at Harriet Street (on a cleared site previously occupied by a timber merchant), plans were submitted in 2024 for the construction of a 'village' of modular accommodation for homeless people.